dxw/playbook/src/user-research/taking-notes-and-recording-research-sessions.md

 * The participant may decide they don’t want to be recorded in a particular way, so we are prepared to switch from video to an audio-only recording, or to just take notes
 * Our preferred device, app or service may not be working properly, so we have an alternative like a paper notebook
-* Our note taker, assistant or observer may not be able to join the session, so we are prepared to take notes and recordings ourselves
+* Our note taker, assistant or observer may not be able to join the session, so we are prepared to take notes and make recordings ourselves

-We might decide to cancel a session if note taking, recording or data collection is not possible, and it is essential for the research activity.
+We can decide to cancel a session if essential note taking, recording or other data collection is not possible.
+Whether because of technical problems, or because the participant does not consent.

 ## Using our dxw provided laptop